 Adding resistance elastic band workout will help build stronger muscles and tone up the thighs.
 As we know the power of protein to bulk up the muscle, consumption of good fats such as avocado, cold-pressed olive oil, salmon, helps in weight loss.

 Usually associated with: Low testosterone levels and elevated insulin level

-Usually associated with: hormones such as elevated oestrogen, insulin and cortisol (our stress hormone).
+Usually associated with: hormones such as elevated estrogen, insulin, and cortisol (our stress hormone).

-Then, stay away from sugar, liquid calories and grains.
-Although grains are high in fibre, they may cause bloating, therefore, opt for fruits and vegetables for your daily intake of fibre.
-Eat mindfully and watch your portions, the quality of your products and the times at which you eat.
+Then, stay away from sugar, liquid calories, and grains.
+Although grains are high in fiber, they may cause bloating, therefore, opt for fruits and vegetables for your daily intake of fiber.
+Eat mindfully and watch your portions, the quality of your products, and the times at which you eat.

-Try to eat smaller portions at regular interval and aim at having your last meal before 8pm.
+Try to eat smaller portions at regular intervals and aim at having your last meal before 8pm.
 Also, intermittent fasting has proven to show fast and effective results in losing belly fat.
-However, intermittent fasting requires expert advise, so consult a nutritionist or a dietitian before starting any diets.
-On the other hand, HITT workouts, reducing your stress level and sleeping for longer will also contribute to reducing fat.
+However, intermittent fasting requires expert advice, so consult a nutritionist or a dietitian before starting any diets.
+On the other hand, HITT workouts, reducing your stress level, and sleeping for longer will also contribute to reducing fat.

 Visit www.bodycatalyst.com for more!